harcokuppens/xenomai3_rpi_gpio/install/install_xenomai-3.0.8_on_rpi2_3_3B+.md

 versions
 ========

-so we need to upgrade to debian stretch to support rpi3b+
+So we need to upgrade to debian stretch to support rpi3b+

-first choose xenomai/ipipe version to patch xenomai on raspbian kernel
+First choose xenomai/ipipe version to patch xenomai on raspbian kernel

     https://www.xenomai.org/downloads/ipipe/v4.x/arm/